aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Change Position Programming Sample**
 The code snippet below shows how to move the shape.
 The code retrieves a Visio page by name and shape by ID 16, and moves its position.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-MoveVisioShape-MoveVisioShape.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-MoveVisioShape-MoveVisioShape.cs" >}}
 ## **Connect Sub-shapes of the Groups**
 This topic elaborates how to connect two sub-shapes of two different group shapes in Microsoft Visio diagrams using Aspose.Diagram for .NET.
 The ConnectShapesViaConnector method exposed by the [Page](http://www.aspose.com/api/net/diagram/aspose.diagram/page) class can be used to connect the shapes by their IDs.
 The AddShape method, exposed by the [Diagram](http://www.aspose.com/api/net/diagram/aspose.diagram/diagram) class, can be used to add a shape.